-One of the accepted facts in the world of investments is this: When the stock market goes down, Roth conversions start looking more attractive to account owners.
+When the stock market goes down, Roth conversions start looking more attractive to account owners.
+In this article, we’ll walk through 7 considerations about doing a Roth conversion when the market’s down.

 The fact is that a bear market can be a fleeting opportunity.
 For example, this article was first written in April 2020, during the coronavirus downturn.
 This downturn came at the end of a record bull market.